 Although bankruptcy will lower your credit score, most individuals who file can qualify for a new home loan within a few years.
-Different lenders and types of mortgage have different guidelines about approving clients with a previous bankruptcy.
+Different lenders and types of mortgages have different guidelines about approving clients with a previous bankruptcy.

 If you are struggling with debt and considering bankruptcy, explore your options for buying a home in the future.